 At summer camp, I remind our staff that while the priest may be the one who hears the confession of the camper, and “closes the deal” in seeing campers and staff recommit themselves to Christ, EVERY staff member plays are role creating the environment which allows this to happen.
-The cooks provide food for sustenance, the cleaning staff keeps things clean and sanitary, the lifeguard keeps everyone safe at the waterfront, the counselors make cabin life safe and fun, and put everything together, a safe, warm and encouraging environment is created that gives everyone an opportunity to grow in their faith.
+The cooks provide food for sustenance, the cleaning staff keeps things clean and sanitary, the lifeguard keeps everyone safe at the waterfront, the counselors make cabin life safe and fun, and when everything is put together, a safe, warm and encouraging environment is created that gives everyone an opportunity to grow in their faith.
 Take away food, or cleanliness, or safety, or fun and there won’t be an opportunity for spiritual growth to occur.
 And while cooking or lifeguarding might not seem like a “spiritual gift,” when used in the context of ministry, in the context of furthering the Gospel, it most certainly is.

 In the context of a parish, there are many gifts besides those of the priest that are needed so that the message of the Gospel can be shared.
 There is a need for people who can sing, others who can teach, others who take care of the buildings and grounds, others who oversee the finances, etc. Take away any of these aspects to parish life and there is no parish.
 Use any of these talents in the context of ministry, these gifts and talents take on a “spiritual” nature.